antipatico/xv6-reverse-tools/README.md

 I edited the filesystem (`fs.c`, `fs.h`) to use double indirection instead of direct one, now the filesystems max file size is _12 + (128\*128)_ = **16396** blocks.

 The `big` utility is present to check the correctness of this functionality.

-To support the "embedding" of largefiles in the initial filesystem (`fs.img`) I had to further edit `mkfs.c` to support double indirection.
+To support the "embedding" of largefiles in the initial filesystem (`fs.img`) I had to further edit `mkfs.c` to support double indirection and `param.h` to have a larger filesystem.

 # Known bugs
 Only the `bmap` function has been implemented, and as a consequence of this,